 Tzeentch of Warhammer 40,000 is a literal god of scheming who lays plans that take millennia to pay off.
 Whilst we're in the same universe, the Alpha Legion are, most terrifyingly, an entire army of Magnificent Bastards, even before the Horus Heresy (with the exception of Bale and Carron, but we don't talk about them).

 Tzeentch is probably enjoying it.
 He is literally the god of scheming.
 He cares not whether the schemes will work or not.
 He finds it very amusing to mislead his own followers to fulfill his own, incredibly far-reaching plans, and his own plans tend to be contradictory and ultimately nonsensical.
-Infact, despite what he might want you to believe, he doesn't have any ultimate goal other than scheming itself, and if he did, he would cease from existence upon reaching it, as his whole purpose is to scheme.
+In fact, despite what he might want you to believe, he doesn't have any ultimate goal other than scheming itself, because if he actually won he would vanish from existence upon reaching total victory, as his whole purpose is to scheme.

-One of the problems of the 40k setting is that in all the canon fiction set in the 41st millenium era (in the universe's present) is that if the Imperium is involved then they will end up winning which means that all of the huge and vastly convoluted plans that we get to hear about are pretty much doomed to failure by narrative convention.
-This normally happens by the space marines (or whoever) headbutting their way out of the trap even against absurd odds that even by the universes own standards should be impossible.
+One of the problems of the 40k setting is that in all the canon fiction set in the 41st millennium era (in the universe's present) is that if the Imperium is involved then they will end up either winning or at least surviving, which means that all of the huge and vastly convoluted plans that we get to hear about are pretty much doomed to failure by narrative convention.
+This normally happens by the Space Marines (or whoever) headbutting their way out of the trap even against absurd odds that even by the universes own standards should be impossible.
 Thus, Tzeentch and his followers never get to show off just how good their schemes are.
-They are definitely supposed to be magnificent bastards, particularly with Magnus following his own weird agendas rather than the general chaos 'go and murder stuff' manifesto.
+They are definitely supposed to be magnificent bastards, particularly with Magnus following his own weird agendas rather than the general Chaos "go and murder stuff" manifesto.
 Sadly, we only ever get to see them fail and that takes some of the punch away.

 The TRUE Magnificent Bastard regiment of Warhammer 40,000 is, as said above, the Alpha Legion.
 Contrary to the Thousand Sons' meticulous planning over the years (which gets screwed up anyway), Alpha Legionnaires are trained to think for themselves and to improvise in the heat of battle.
 Their combat doctrines include multiple strikes at various enemy weak points at the same time, using cultist regiments that are well-trained instead of mere cannon fodder, and fighting dirty when push comes to shove.
 In an event following Horus Heresy, the Ultramarines clashed with the Alpha Legion and managed to catch them off-guard by deploying their best strike force directly to the Alpha Legion's command center.
 Despite managing to destroy the Alpha Legion's central command which included their Primarch, the Alpha Legion managed to keep their cool and coordination under the circumstances.
 Using various tactics such as ambush, traps and False Flag Operation, they managed to almost completely obliterate the remaining Ultramarine force, forcing the Ultramarines to retreat hastily and their Primarch remarking that he "has no interest in a righteous war against such a dishonorable foe"